 The final scene especially.
 Rather than swelling up into a tearjerker, it stayed remarkably calm—and within that calmness, you could glimpse two people walking toward death.

-Still, Kazutaro’s Ohatsu was lovely and graceful, and Ukon’s Tokubei was wonderfully dashing, and I came away wanting to experience the Sakura Pro all over again.
+Still, Kazutaro’s Ohatsu was lovely and graceful, and Ukon’s Tokubei was wonderfully dashing, and I came away wanting to experience the Cherry Program all over again.

 Part Two: The Special Talk Session

 After the intermission came Part Two, the special talk session.
-Joining Kazutaro and Ukon as guests on this day were Kataoka Niesaburo and Onoe Kikusaburo.
+Joining Kazutaro and Ukon as guests on this day were Niesaburo Kataoka and Kikusaburo Onoe.

 The way the two guests made their entrance—too funny (laughs).
 “Wait, weren’t you just calling out ‘Ohatsu…’ as Tenmaya Sobei a moment ago?!” was basically the vibe (laughs).
 I’ll leave the details for those who actually come see it… but it was a warm, laughter-filled time in which you get to glimpse the actors’ off-stage personalities.